-On the Monday after results come out, all unsuccessful California bar exam candidates receive a letter from the Committee of Bar Examiners stating “…you were unsuccessful on the February 2019 California Bar Examination.”
-This should come as no shock to you, as you already looked online, saw the results, and spent the weekend alternating between tears and anger.
+On an early Friday in May, unsuccessful California bar exam candidates receive a letter from the Committee of Bar Examiners stating “…you were unsuccessful on the February 2020 California Bar Examination.”
+This should come as no shock to you as you already looked online, saw the results, and spent the evening alternating between tears and anger.

 Crying time is over.
 It’s time to move on.